3. Minimize Your Upper Body Rotation

 Since you ride sideways in snowboarding, it's only natural to think that your body is facing sideways when on the slopes right?

-Since facing forward is man's natural posture, most snowboarders face forward without thinking about it when on the slopes.
+Since facing forward is human's natural posture, most snowboarders face forward without thinking about it when on the slopes.

-Since man faces forward and lives his life, that is why it is optimal for his bones, muscles, etc. to face the front when moving.
+Since humans live their lives facing forward, it is optimal for our bones, muscles, etc. to face the front when moving.

-Because of this, a posture in which the whole body faces forward makes it easy for him to maintain balance and be able to use muscle effectively.
+Because of this, a posture in which the whole body faces forward makes it easy for us to maintain balance and be able to use muscle effectively.

 However, when the upper body faces forward while snowboarding, the body is twisted.